Configure Gnocchi by editing /etc/gnocchi/gnocchi.conf.

 Each batch of measurements to process is stored into one rados object.
 These objects are named measures_<metric_id>_<random_uuid>_<timestamp>

-Also a special empty object called measures has the list of measures to process stored in its xattr attributes.
+Also a special empty object called measure has the list of measures to process stored in its omap attributes.

 Because of the asynchronous nature of how we store measurements in Gnocchi, gnocchi-metricd needs to know the list of objects that are waiting to be processed: